rastmob/rastmobile-expo-dengage/README.md

 # Rastmobile Expo Dengage

-**Easy Dengage push notifications for Expo apps - no manual setup needed!**
+Dengage push notifications for Expo apps with automatic native configuration.

-## The Problem We Solved 😤
+## The Problem We Solved

-If you've tried using Dengage with Expo, you probably hit this wall:
+If you've tried using Dengage with Expo, you've probably run into this frustrating issue:

 ### What Usually Happens:
-1. You install Dengage's React Native package ✅
+1. You install Dengage's React Native package
-2. You run `expo prebuild` ✅
+2. You run `expo prebuild`
-3. Push notifications don't work 💥
+3. Push notifications don't work
-4. You realize you need to manually edit Android and iOS native files 😱
+4. You realize you need to manually edit Android and iOS native files
-5. You spend hours figuring out the right configurations 🕐
+5. You spend hours figuring out the right configurations
-6. Every time you run `expo prebuild --clean`, your changes disappear 💀
+6. Every time you run `expo prebuild --clean`, your changes disappear
-7. You start questioning your life choices 🤦‍♂️
+7. You start wondering if there's a better way

 ### Why This Happens:
-- Dengage's package works great for **regular React Native** projects
+- Dengage's package works perfectly for regular React Native projects
-- But **Expo** generates Android/iOS folders automatically during `prebuild`
+- But Expo generates Android/iOS folders automatically during prebuild
-- Dengage's native configurations don't get included automatically
+- Dengage's native configurations don't get included in this process
-- You end up with broken push notifications and no clue why
+- You end up with broken push notifications and spend time debugging

-### Our Solution ✨
+### Our Solution
-**This package fixes everything automatically!**
+This package handles all the native configuration automatically.

-- ✅ **Works with Expo prebuild** - no manual editing needed
+- Works seamlessly with Expo prebuild - no manual editing needed
-- ✅ **Android setup** - handles all the Java/Kotlin configurations
+- Handles all Android Java/Kotlin configurations
-- ✅ **iOS setup** - creates proper Swift AppDelegate and extensions
+- Creates proper iOS Swift AppDelegate and extensions
-- ✅ **Permission handling** - adds all required permissions automatically
+- Adds all required permissions automatically
-- ✅ **Production ready** - used in real apps serving thousands of users
+- Production tested - used in real apps serving thousands of users

-**Just install, configure, and it works!** 🎉
+Just install, configure, and it works.

-## Quick Start 🚀
+## Installation

 ### 1. Add to your project